BrockMolmen/super-set-frontend/README.md

 - Mario Carbonell

 and lastly
-- Cake, for providing the soundtrack to this project
+- Cake, for providing the soundtrack for builing this project